Jingy2000/disaster-tweets-classification/README.md

 # Disaster Tweets Classification with BERT

 This project aims to classify tweets into disaster-related and non-disaster-related categories.
-We fine-tuned a BERT model to achieve this task.
+I trained RNNs and fine-tuned a BERT model to achieve this task.

 ## Table of Contents